 IAN BREMMER

-Expert on Global Political Risk, Best-Selling Author & President of Eurasia Group and GZERO Media
+Expert on Global Political Risk, Best-Selling Author, President & Founder of Eurasia Group and GZERO Media

 • A thought leader on global political risk, credited with bringing it to financial markets and creating Wall Street's first index of its kind (GPRI)